Deeps18-crypto/DAG-Solution/README.md

 # DAG-All-Possible-Paths
-You are given a DAG which may be disjointed (this represents courses in a university that must be taken in a particular order, but may represent different streams).

-Identify all node with 0 in-degree.
-For each such node, generate all possible paths that originate from that node

-e.g., in the following graph assume that all edges point downward
+The following graph assume that all edges point downward

       0      6 .
 4
       /  \ .  /